microsoft/language-server-protocol/_specifications/lsp/3.18/language/documentSymbol.md

 /**
  * Represents programming constructs like variables, classes, interfaces etc.
  * that appear in a document.
 Document symbols can be hierarchical and they
- * have two ranges: one that encloses its definition and one that points to its
+ * have two ranges: one that encloses their definition and one that points to their
  * most interesting range, e.g. the range of an identifier.
  */
 export interface DocumentSymbol {